ThreeMammals/Ocelot/docs/features/requestaggregation.rst

 Gotchas
 -------

-You cannot use Routes with specific **RequestIdKeys** as this would be crazy complicated to track.
+* You cannot use Routes with specific **RequestIdKeys** as this would be crazy complicated to track.

-Aggregation only supports the ``GET`` HTTP verb.
+* Aggregation only supports the ``GET`` HTTP verb.
+* Aggregation allows for the forwarding of ``HttpRequest.Body`` to downstream services by duplicating the body data.
+  Form data and attached files should also be forwarded.
+  It is essential to always specify the ``Content-Length`` header in requests to upstream; otherwise, Ocelot will log warnings like *"Aggregation does not support body copy without Content-Length header!"*.

 """"